MAKE YOUR BEDROOM AN IDEAL PLACE FOR SLEEP

 - Use a sound machine/conditioner.
 If you have a partner that snores, live on a busy street, or catch yourself lying awake lost in your thoughts, a white noise sleep machine might be just what you’re missing.
 Light sleepers may prefer an app that offers a variety of nature-like noises such as crashing waves or light rainfall.
 Or, a simple bedroom fan could do the trick for someone uncomfortable in pure silence.

 11. Select the ideal sleeping temperature.
 Whether you reside in Detroit, MI in the middle of winter, or Tampa, FL in the summer, the best temperature to support a healthy night’s sleep is usually between 60 and 67 degrees Fahrenheit.
 However, this varies from person to person.
 Some people tend to be warmer sleepers than others.
 Other elements in your environment—such as climate conditions, bedding type, and pajamas—can have an influence on your best temperature for sleeping.
-Nonetheless, temperatures over 75 and below 54 degrees Fahrenheit are sure to disrupt your sleep.
+Nonetheless, temperatures over 75 and below 54 degrees Fahrenheit are sure to raise your body temperature and disrupt your sleep.

 12. Refrain from sleeping with pets.
 You may think of your pet as a member of the family, so why wouldn’t you share your bed with them?
 45 percent of Americans allow their dogs in bed but that may be what is causing your restless nights.
 Many people have allergies to cats and dogs that can be aggravated when sharing a bed.
 These allergens can linger in clothes, pillows, and bedding and could cause a reaction.
 There are a wide range of styles of pet beds and crates to consider—such as a nesting bed, elevated bed, or a heating bed.
 It could be time to look into an alternate sleeping arrangement for your companion.